syberalexis/puppet-thanos/REFERENCE.md

 ##### `min_time`

-Data type: `String`
+Data type: `Optional[String]`

 Start of time range limit to serve.
 Thanos sidecar will serve only metrics, which happened later than this value.
   Option can be a constant time in RFC3339 format or time duration relative to current time, such as -1d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.

-Default value: '0000-01-01T00:00:00Z'
+Default value: `undef`

 ### thanos::store

 This class install Store as service store node giving access to blocks in a bucket provider.
    Now supported GCS, S3, Azure, Swift and Tencent COS..

 #### Examples